spine-tools/Spine-Toolbox/docs/source/data_store_form/updating_data.rst

    :align: center

 Modify the field(s) you want under the corresponding column(s).
-Specify the databases where you want to apply the modifications for each item under the *databases* column.
+Specify the databases where you want to update each item under the *databases* column.
 When you're ready, press **Ok**.

 Using *Pivot table*